-For the purpose of the study, both primary and secondary data have been used.
-The primary data have been collected through field visit using a pre-structured questionnaire.
-The secondary data have been collected from different sources including CBS.
-DDC office, VDC office, various published and unpublished documents, thesis, journals, books and relevant materials related to the subject matter.
+For the purpose of the study, both primary and secondary data have been used to generate and analyze the objectives in this study.
+Therefore,

+- The primary data have been collected through field visit such as household survey, observation, and interview and questionnaire method. - 2.
+The secondary data have been collected from CBS., DDC office, VDC office, various published and unpublished documents, thesis, journals, books and relevant materials related to the subject matter.